-Even more important than just throwing together a blog because you hear content marketing is the next big thing or creating a Facebook profile and posting periodically because of its 1.23 billion people who use it daily is targeting the right audience in the right way.
+You can’t stop by just throwing together a blog (because you heard content marketing is the next big thing) or creating a Facebook profile and posting periodically because of the 1.93 billion people who use it daily.
+Even more important is targeting the right audience in the right way.

 What exactly do we mean by that?